 This video is available in different languages

-In this short video, find out how to get information about disability services and where to start.
-Disability experts discuss your funding options, how to find good service providers and the different types of respite care you can get.
-You’ll also hear from other parents about their experience of respite care and counselling.
+In this short video, you can find out how to get information about child disability services and where to start.
+Child disability experts take you through funding options, how to find good service providers and different types of respite care.
+You’ll also hear from other parents about their experiences of respite care and counselling.

 Children with disability might be eligible for the Australian Government’s Better Start for Children with Disability